 The first change was to prioritize Minimal Physical Effort (MPE) for everything I did with the guitar.
-In general, this included 3 components: 1) minimal fretting pressure, 2) minimal right hand tension, and 3) minimal body tension.
-For my left hand, this meant to press as lightly as possible with my fretting fingers & thumb so that if I pressed even a tiny bit less my notes would buzz.
-For my right hand it meant to use as little effort as possible so that if I used any less my fingers wouldn’t move correctly enough to get the tone or volume I desired.
-Finally, for my body it meant to make sure my shoulders, neck, back, jaw, arms, legs (etc.) were as relaxed as possible when playing.
+In general, this included 3 components: 1) minimal fretting pressure, 2) minimal right-hand tension and 3) minimal body tension.
+For my left hand, this meant pressing as lightly as possible with my fretting fingers & thumb so that if I pressed even a tiny bit less my notes would buzz.
+For my right hand, it meant using as little effort as possible so that if I used any less my fingers wouldn’t move correctly enough to get the tone or volume I desired.
+Finally, for my body, it meant making sure my shoulders, neck, back, jaw, arms, legs (etc.) were as relaxed as possible when playing.

 Stop playing immediately.